Industrial Wires, Switches and Installation Equipment Trading License in Dubai: Cost and Requirements

 Compliance with UAE Federal Tax Authority requirements, including VAT registration if annual taxable supplies exceed AED 375,000

-Products traded under this licence may also need to comply with Emirates Authority for Standardisation and Metrology (ESMA) product standards, particularly for electrical safety certifications when goods are destined for the UAE domestic market.
+Products traded under this license may also need to comply with Emirates Authority for Standardisation and Metrology (ESMA) product standards, particularly for electrical safety certifications when goods are destined for the UAE domestic market.

 Why Dubai Is Well-Positioned for This Trade